Week 3 Devotionals

 D. L. MOODY

-We are back where we started on day one with Romans 12:11.
-I hope as a result of the last 21 days you are fueled and aflame.
+Are you fueled and aflame as a result of the last 21 days?
 It is so important for your obedience to flow from "want to" and not "have to."
 Though we are not led by our feelings, they are important.
 We are created in the image of God, and God created us with emotions and feelings.
 God wants your heart, your passion and your love to increase and overflow in obedience.
 Remember passionate Christianity is the norm, not the exception.